UniversalScientificTechnologies/SPACEDOS02/README.md

 # SPACEDOS02A - PIN diode dosimeter for manned spacecraft

-SPACEDOS is a miniature and lightweight version of [AIRDOS02](https://github.com/UniversalScientificTechnologies/AIRDOS02) dosimeter modified for use on board manned spacecraft.
+SPACEDOS is a miniature and lightweight version of [AIRDOS02](https://github.com/UniversalScientificTechnologies/AIRDOS02) dosimeter modified for use onboard manned spacecraft.

 ![SPACEDOS02A device from bottom side](doc/src/img/SPACEDOS02A_bottom.jpg "PCB")
 ![SPACEDOS02A device from top side](doc/src/img/SPACEDOS02A_top.jpg "PCB")

 The device is currently being used onboard ISS.
 The following pictures show the processed data from the flight.
-Here is a radiation map, where the [South Atlantic Anomaly](https://en.wikipedia.org/wiki/South_Atlantic_Anomaly) is clearly visible.
+Here is a radiation map, where the [South Atlantic Anomaly](https://en.wikipedia.org/wiki/South_Atlantic_Anomaly) is visible.

 ![ISS radiation map](/doc/src/img/ISS_radiation_map.png)